JustinCWeiler/Enola/README.md

 ```

 # Issues/Suggestions
-If there are any issues or suggestions please dm me on discord, 𝙞𝙡.#9999, or make an issue on github.
+If there are any issues or suggestions please message me on discord, 𝙞𝙡.#9999, or make an issue on github.

 # Images
 ![Preview](./Preview/1.png)